ARREDDY23/js_interview_practice_questions/JS-SE02/promises.md

 ->once createOrder is completed .then is definitely called once.

-->Proimse will have two comp -- 1.PromiseState(Pending, Fullfilled, Rejected) 2.PromiseResult
+# Proimse will have two comp -- 1.PromiseState(Pending, Fullfilled, Rejected) 2.PromiseResult

-->Promises are immutable**
+# Promises are immutable**

 -> Above callback hell can be handled with promise chaining
     createOrder(cart)
     .then((id)=>{